-The card’s $250 annual fee is mostly covered by the $100 annual airline fee credit and the up to $10 a month in statement credits using the card at participating dining partners.
+The card has a $100 annual airline fee credit and the up to $10 a month in statement credits using the card at participating dining partners.

 - Platinum Card from American Express: I use this card to earn 5 points per dollar on airfare.
 It gets me Hilton Honors Gold status and National Car Rental Executive status (I don’t need the Marriott/Starwood Gold status as a Platinum already).

 The reason I keep it in my wallet, though, is lounge access.
 If I happen to fly Delta the card gets me into Delta’s lounges.
 It works with Plaza Premium, Escape, and Airspace lounges.
 I use it most, though, to get into American Express’ outstanding Centurion lounges.